 When change is expected, but nothing is really changing

-I help create the clarity needed to move from intent to action, even in complex, high-pressure environments.
+But people are firefighting, meetings repeat themselves, and progress feels slower than it should.
+Create the understanding needed to move from intent to action, even in complex, high-pressure environments.

 The reality many leaders recognise